This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Here’s everything you need to know before visiting and travelling around Australia.

 After travelling through so many European countries recently, I’ve been comparing my adventures to travelling around Australia.
 From entering the country to transport and climate, I think travel in Australia is a totally different, but totally awesome experience.
-If you’re travelling to my beloved home country for the first time, here’s everything you should know before you go – to ensure you have the best time possible.
+If you’re travelling to my beloved home country for the first time, here’s everything you should know before you go.
+This ensures you have the best time possible.

 First things first.
 Unlike many European countries, most international visitors need a visa to enter Australia.
 Visit the Department of Home Affairs official website for visa options and for more information about entering Australia in general.